English Foxhound

 With their classic hound appearance - tricolor or bicolor coats, long ears, and muscular build - English Foxhounds embody the quintessential hunting hound.
 Bred to work in packs, they are exceptionally sociable with other dogs and people, making them wonderful family companions for those who can meet their substantial exercise needs.

 The English Foxhound is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 10-13 years, the decision to welcome a English Foxhound into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 10-13 years, the decision to welcome an English Foxhound into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's friendly, active, pack-oriented temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your English Foxhound behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-English Foxhounds are friendly, social dogs with a strong pack mentality:
+English Foxhounds are friendly, social dogs with a strong pack mentality: Understanding how this applies specifically to English Foxhound helps you avoid common pitfalls.

 - Friendly & Sociable: They love everyone and are excellent with strangers, children, and other pets.